- 10+ Guests Price as advertised*

 Gubbio to Spello w/ San Giovanni Climb

 Our ride begins with an easy 20 km cruise through the fertile valley below Mount Subasio before the climbing begins.
 Remember your camera today as there is no shortage of views, including hilltop towns and hidden fortresses, as we ride through the very heart of Umbria.
-Take a break when you reach the Todi, an elegant medieval village overlooking the Valtiberina (the Tiber River valley).
-Stroll to one of central Italy’s most photogenic places, Piazza del Popolo, and duck into a pizzeria or cafe for lunch along the way.
+Take a break when you reach the Todi, an elegant medieval village overlooking the Valtiberina (the Tiber River valley), and refuel with lunch at a restaurant of your choice.
 Leaving Todi, we will descend to the Tiber River and then work our way back up to the picturesque ridge that delivers us to Orvieto.
 Built on Etruscan ruins, this town rises 1500 feet from the floor of the Paglia River valley, and sits atop almost vertical faces of tufa cliffs.
 It's surrounded with defensive walls and medieval houses made out of the same tufa rock.
 It's truly astounding.
 Tonight enjoy a stroll in this enchanting town, where you're free to explore the local flavors for dinner.

 Spello to Orvieto

 Approximately 59 miles with 5,300 feet of climbing

 Approximately 31 miles with 2,600 feet of climbing

 Approximately 68 miles with 6,500 feet of climbing